vitringr/vault/nodes/King's Indian Defense.md

 **Center**: Black allows White to build a strong pawn center to later counterattack it.

-**Direction**: Black usually aims to attack on the kingside, while white may often go for queenside and center attacks.
+**Direction**: Black usually aims to attack on the kingside or center.
+White usually aims to attack on the center or queenside.